Hadi-Khatib/digital-content-verification/Guide.md

 **Confirming location**

+Google maps, and google earth are one of the most used tools to verify locations, and geolocate incidents.

 You can use OpenstreetMap https://www.openstreetmap.org/#map=11/34.7337/36.7170 and wikimapia http://wikimapia.org/#lang=de&lat=52.516700&lon=13.400000&z=12&m=b to verify a location instead of google maps which stores and analyse everything you do search on.

 **STEP 4:** Communicate securely with your sources of information so you don't put them or yourself at risk: